blheson/blim-post-suggestion-and-vote/readme.txt

 == Description ==

 Blim Post Suggestion and Vote (BPSV) is a plugin that suggests posts based on the category of the current post.
+The plugin comes fully setup, therefore, you are not required to perform any setup after activating BPSV.

+However, you can decide to manually, choose among the features offered by BPSV.
+You simply got to the general settings menu then click on Blim Post Suggestion and Vote.

 == Requirements ==
 **General Features** may be used by anyone with any web server (BPSV, Apache, NGINX, etc.).